antonwierenga/sql-template-cli/README.md

   - max-rows (max number of rows to show)
   - sql (inline SQL statement to execute)
   - table-border (false to ommit the table border)
-  - template (template file containing the SQL to execute, supports TAB auto-completion)
+  - template (template file containing the SQL to execute (.sql extension may be omitted), supports TAB auto-completion)
   - timeout (number of seconds to wait for the statement to execute)
   - output-path (output path to use when output-format csv or excel is specified)
   - output-format (console, csv or excel)